LinuxChristian/pyW215/README.md

 * v2.22

 ## Partial support
-* v1.24 (State changing working, but fails to read temperature or current consumption)
+* v1.24 (State changing working, but no support for reading temperature or current consumption)

 If you have it working on other firmware versions please let me know.